SWLEP’s Rural Productivity Commission calls for evidence from rural businesses and stakeholders

 The South West Rural Productivity Commission has been established as a partnership by four LEPs in the South West of England: The Heart of the South West (HotSW LEP), Dorset LEP, Swindon & Wiltshire (SWLEP), Cornwall & the Isles of Scilly (CIoS LEP) to explore the issues around rural productivity and growth.

-These south west LEPs recognise the importance of rural growth, productivity and prosperity being tackled alongside urban growth, to ensure that improvements impact on all parts of the economy, and are jointly calling for written evidence with the deadline of 19th May, and for expressions of interest to take part one of a series of evidence hearings in June.
+These south west LEPs recognise the importance of rural growth, productivity and prosperity being tackled alongside urban growth, to ensure that improvements impact on all parts of the economy.

 The commission is set up to hear and review evidence from a range of sources and stakeholders, and aims to: